Dollar slides to 2-1/2 month low as Fed rate hike fears subside

 The progress of COVID-19 vaccine deployment and easing of measures to contain the pandemic have lifted higher-risk currencies that stand to benefit most from economic revival.

-For an interactive graphic on worldwide vaccine rollout and access, click here.
+For an interactive graphic on worldwide vaccine rollout and access, click here here.

-The British pound , buoyed by the lifting of COVID-19 restrictions, passed the $1.42 level for the first time since Feb.
-24. read more
+The British pound, buoyed by the lifting of COVID-19 restrictions, passed the $1.42 level for the first time since Feb.
+24. [GBP/]

 “It’s a good day for the pound,” Manimbo said.
 “The Bank of England has upgraded outlook for the UK economy and the pound is starting to bear the fruit of that.
 Britain’s strong vaccine rollout has pulled growth forward.”